cosu/aws-dotnetcore/README.md

 * `AWS.Profile` - The AWS profile  to use to retrive credentials.
 The profile data is kept usually in `$HOME/.aws/credentials`.
 See the AWS docs for how to manage AWS credential profiles.
 * `AWS.Region` - the AWS region where the security group lives
 * `logLevel` - logging level.
 Info or Debug.

+### Powershell

+Altenatively there'a powershell script which performs the same operaton.
+See `UpdateSecurityGroup.ps1.
+The script has been tested with AWS Tools for PowerShell Core Edition.